nicholasglazer/archcheatsheet/docs/core/arch-chroot.md

 ```sh
 passwd username
 ```
+### Delete
-since you know how to create user, you need to know how to delete is as well.
+Since you know how to create a user, you need to know how to delete one as well.
 `-f` stands for 'force', will delete you user with all the processes `-r` remove home directory and main spool
 ```sh